Our top picks for unsecured credit cards that are a good stepping stone to build your credit.

 Unsecured credit cards for those with bad or no credit

-The Sphere Credit Card from Santander is aimed at those with poor to fair credit and offers 0% intro APR on purchases and balance transfers for the first 18 months.
+The Sphere® Credit Card from Santander is aimed at those with poor to fair credit and offers 0% intro APR on purchases and balance transfers for the first 18 billing cycles.
 If you’re looking to refinance your credit card debt, this could be a contender.
-The card also earns you one reward point for every dollar spent, with no limits and no annual fee.
+The card also earns you 1.00 reward point for every dollar spent, with no limits and no annual fee.

-The Credit One Platinum card is a basic starter credit card that’s aimed at helping those with bad credit recover.
-This card earns 1% cash back on all purchases and offers flexible payment due dates, helping you to consistently make payments on time.
-Note that the card has an annual fee that ranges from $0 to $75 for the first year, and $0 to $99 for every year after that.
+The Credit One Bank® Unsecured Platinum Visa® is a basic starter credit card that’s aimed at helping those with bad credit recover.
+This card earns 1.00% cash back on all purchases and offers flexible payment due dates, helping you to consistently make payments on time.
+Note that the card has an annual fee that ranges from $0 to $75.00 for the first year, and $0 to $99.00 for every year after that.

-College students older than 18 years old with no credit can apply for the Citi ThankYou Preferred Card for College Students.
+College students older than 18 years old with no credit can apply for the Citi ThankYou® Preferred Card for College Students.
 This card has no annual fee and earns Citi ThankYou points on all purchases to be redeemed for gift cards, travel and cash back.
-The card earns two points per dollar spent on dining and entertainment and one point per dollar spent on all other purchases.
+The card earns 2.00 points per dollar spent on dining and entertainment and 1.00 point per dollar spent on all other purchases.

 What if you’re not approved?